 Every Friday morning, the Friendship Circle meets at the Market Hall.

-Fourth Monday of the month, the Chamber of Trade & Tourism normally meets at the Fishguard Bay Hotel at 7.30pm.
-New members always welcome.
+Fourth Monday of the month, the Chamber of Trade & Tourism normally meets at the Fishguard Bay Hotel at 7.30 pm.
+New members are always welcome.

-Town Council meetings are held on the 1st and 3rd Tuesdays of the month at 7.30pm (except during August).
-Check at Town Hall on location of meetings.
+Town Council meetings are held on the 1st and 3rd Tuesdays of the month at 7.30 pm (except during August).
+Check at Town Hall on the location of meetings.

-Learning Pembrokeshire offers a wide range of courses, both certificated and non-certificated, catering for students of all ages (16+) and ability.
+Learning Pembrokeshire offers a wide range of courses, both certificated and non-certificated, catering for students of all ages (16+) and abilities.
 Why not try something new or improve on your current skills?

 Further details are on the Learning Pembrokeshire website.